rotki/rotki/docs/api.rst

    :statuscode 502: An external service used in the query such as etherscan could not be reached or returned unexpected response.

-Getting Liquity stability pool infomration
+Getting Liquity stability pool information
 ==========================================

 .. http:get:: /api/(version)/blockchains/eth/modules/liquity/pool